-Welcome to the First Grade Online Learning Page!
+Welcome to the First Grade Remote Learning Page!

 With Much Love,

-Here are ideas and resources for ongoing fun and learning over the summer.
+Here are some optional ideas and resources for ongoing fun and learning at home.
 Enjoy!

-Mrs. Dunlap created this awesome interactive grid that she used during the school year for your first grade artists.
-You can continue using this as a resource for creative ideas over the summer!
+Mrs. Dunlap created this awesome interactive grid for first grade artists.

-You can also continue using your personal Artsonia portfolio!
+If you created one last school year, you can continue using your personal Artsonia portfolio!